Auguste Louis Albéric d'Arenberg

-Auguste Louis Albéric, Prince of Arenberg (15 September 1837 – 24 January 1924) was a French noble and monarchist politician, 2nd (French) Duke of Arenberg.
+Auguste Louis Albéric, Prince of Arenberg GCSI (15 September 1837 – 24 January 1924) was a French noble and monarchist politician, 2nd (French) Duke of Arenberg.
 He was noted for his great wealth and extensive properties throughout France, in particular at Menetou-Salon (Cher).

 Early life

 The Prince of Arenberg was born in Paris on 15 September 1837.
 He was the third son of Pierre d'Alcantara Charles Marie, duc d'Arenberg (1790–1877) and Alix Marie Charlotte de Talleyrand-Périgord (1808–1842).
 His father was made a peer of France in 1827 and became a naturalized French subject by order of King Charles X in 1828.
 Because both of his older brothers died prematurely, he inherited his father's title.
 His elder sister Marie Nicolette was married to Charles de Mérode, 10th Marquess of Westerloo.
 After his mother's death in 1842, his father remarried to Caroline Léopoldine Jeanne, Princess of Kaunitz-Rietberg-Questenberg, in 1860.

 His paternal grandfather was Louis Engelbert, 6th Duke of Arenberg and his uncle was Prosper Louis, 7th Duke of Arenberg.